New Chinese coronavirus cases show slight fall; Chinese tourist dies in France

 The sporting world has suffered too.
 In the latest disruption, Chinese gymnasts were forced to cancel attendance at next week’s World Cup in Melbourne because of Australian travel curbs.

-Reporting by Winni Zhou and Brenda Goh in Shanghai, Zhang Min in Beijing, Kiyoshi Takenaka in Tokyo, Michel Rose in Paris, Jack Stubbs in Munich, Clare Baldwin in Sihanoukville, Cambodia, A. Ananthalakshmi in Kuala Lumpur and Kate Kelland in London; Writing by Nick Macfie and Rob Birsel; Editing by Frances Kerry and Richard Pullin
+Reporting by Winni Zhou and Brenda Goh in Shanghai, Zhang Min in Beijing, Kiyoshi Takenaka, Tetsushi Kajimoto in Tokyo, Michel Rose in Paris, Jack Stubbs in Munich, Clare Baldwin in Sihanoukville, Cambodia, A. Ananthalakshmi in Kuala Lumpur, Kate Kelland in London and Allison Martell in Toronto; Writing by Nick Macfie and Rob Birsel; Editing by Frances Kerry and Richard Pullin